 [10] We do not agree with the County's assessment.
 Even assuming that Rickley and Roit acted "strategically" in the manner suggested by the district court, there would have been nothing improper in doing so.
 It is not an end-run around Kay for a plaintiff to recover both damages for her injuries and attorney's fees for her attorney's legal services.
 See Thomas v.
 City of Tacoma, 410 F.3d 644, 649 (9th Cir.
-2005) ("To require Defendants to pay reasonable attorney's fees relevant to the prosecution of the successful claim does not create a windfall, but fulfills the Congressional purpose § 1988(b).").
+2005) ("To require Defendants to pay reasonable attorney's fees relevant to the prosecution of the successful claim does not create a but fulfills the Congressional purpose windfall. § 1988(b).").
 In any event, it is far from clear that Rickley would have been precluded from obtaining attorney's fees had Roit been joined as a plaintiff.
 See Schneider v.
 Colegio de Abogados de Puerto Rico, 187 F.3d 30, 32 (1st Cir.
 1999) (per curiam) (holding that an attorney-plaintiff was properly awarded attorney's fees under § 1988 when he represented another plaintiff in addition to himself).
 We therefore decline to affirm the district court's decision on the ground that Rickley and Roit could have structured their attorney-client relationship differently.

-The County did not raise in the district court (and does not raise on appeal) an argument that Rickley should not recover attorney's fees for Roit's services because "special circumstances exist sufficient to render an award unjust."
+The County does not raise on appeal its argument that Rickley should not recover attorney's fees for Roit's services because "special circumstances exist sufficient to render an award unjust."
 Mendez v.
-Cnty. of San Bernardino, 540 F.3d 1109, 1126 (9th Cir.
+Cnty. of San Bernardino, 540 F.3d

+&lt;sup>6In support of this argument, the County cites an unpublished, 2006 decision of this court.
+The County's citation is improper under Ninth Circuit Rule 36-3(c).

+1109, 1126 (9th Cir.
 2008) (quoting Thomas, 410 F.3d at 648) (internal quotation marks omitted).
-Having failed to raise this issue in the district court, the County has forfeited it.
-See Fleischer Studios, Inc. v.
-A.V.E.L.A., Inc., 636 F.3d 1115, 1122 (9th Cir.
-2011) (explaining that issues not raised before the district court are generally forfeited).
-The issue is not preserved for remand.
+The issue is therefore not preserved for remand.